” “. an

 The present Parish was originally part of the Parish of St. James, Clerkenwell.

-In 1781, the Prince Regent (later George IV) urged Parliament to provide new churches for the rapidly expanding population of London.
-In 1822 the Reverend Thomas Handley of the parish of Saint James, Clerkenwell, reported that “the parish contains about 36,000 inhabitants and there is not accommodation in the two parochial churches and chapel for more than one tenth that number.”
+In 1822, the Reverend Thomas Handley Vicar of Saint James, reported that “the parish contains about 36,000 inhabitants and there is not accommodation in the two parochial churches and chapel for more than one tenth that number.”
 Mr Handley approached the New River Company which still had ‘uncovered ground’ in the district.
 “If, in laying out the ground for building purposes you contemplate having a square, I cannot think anything could be more appropriate, both as a necessary and an ornamental edifice, than a handsome church, to be erected in the middle of such a square.”
 The ground in the centre of the new Myddelton Square was subsequently donated.

-The New River company appointed it’s surveyor, William Chadwell Mylne, who had laid out the surrounding residences and school, to design the new church and stipulated that there was to be no graveyard around the Church and that the majority of the Square was to be available for the use of the residents.
-The church foundation stone was laid in April 1825 and the completed church was then consecrated by the Bishop of London, Dr William Howley (later Archbishop of Canterbury) on Tuesday 1st January 1828.
+Many changes have taken place to the interior of the Church over the years.
 Some re- ordering at the east end took place in 1873 to allow construction of the Vestry and ante-room to the north and the St Mark’s / Lady Chapel to the south.
 The Side Galleries were taken down during the 1930s as they became unsafe.

-The other windows are unusual in having cast iron tracery, manufactured by the Ironbridge Company, and thought to be the only extant examples in London.
-Since the early 1970s, St Mark’s has had an unsettled history, with two interregnums, has faced closure, was joined as one Parish with Holy Redeemer (Exmouth Market), with one Priest in charge of both Churches, and has been re-established as a separate Parish with one Priest being Vicar of the two Parishes.
+Since the early 1970s, St Mark’s has had an unsettled history, with two interregnums.
+It faced closure, and was for a time joined as one Parish with Holy Redeemer (Exmouth Market), with one Priest in charge of both Churches.
+It has now been re-established as a separate Parish with one Priest being Vicar of the two Parishes.
 In 2013 there was a further short interregnum which concluded with the appointment of a Priest in Charge of the two parishes.

-Since 2002 we have shared the Church with the World Community for Christian Meditation.
+Since 2002, we have shared the Church with the World Community for Christian Meditation.
 This was made possible by converting the Church Hall to Office use, and the Chapel was changed into a Meditation Room.
 Space was made at the west end of the Church by removing three rows of Pews in order to offset the loss of the Church Hall at first floor level.
 In 2013 the office was moved into their Meditation Room and the space upstairs developed into a magnificent outreach and training centre, known as Meditatio, which of course includes daily meditation.

 Throughout this period, the Congregation had to manage a number of problems with the building fabric, mainly with a deteriorating roof.
 After ten years of money-raising and several attempts to obtain grants for the renewal of the roof covering, we were successful in being given finance by The Heritage Lottery Fund.
 This allowed all the roofs to be recovered in 2004 – the roof structure to be put in order, new access stairs and lighting to the Tower to be installed, and the rainwater pipes and drains to be overhauled.